top of page

 Liquidity Adjustment

-The Kernel model provides user with the option to override the quantitative Liquidity Assessment score by selecting one of four assessments from the override drop down list.
+The Kernel model provides the user with the option to override the quantitative Liquidity Assessment score by selecting one of four assessments from the override dropdown menu.

-An adjustment is only necessary if the quantitative score does not accurately reflect the counterparty's liquidity position.
+An override should only be applied when the quantitative score does not adequately reflect the counterparty’s true liquidity position.

-The override is determined by the analyst's assessment of the factors listed below.
-While this is not an exhaustive list, it includes factors that are considered to have a significant impact on a company's liquidity and sustainability over the next 12 months.
+The decision to apply an override is based on the analyst’s evaluation of the factors outlined below.
+While not exhaustive, these factors are considered to have a material impact on a company’s liquidity and overall sustainability over the next 12 months.

 liquidity risk characteristics.jpg